 Welcome to Jason documentation

-Jason is Rokubun's Positioning-as-a-Service (PaaS), a cloud service that compute the position of a receiver using the raw GNSS measurements.
+Jason is Rokubun's Cloud PPK Service, a cloud service that compute the position of a receiver using the raw GNSS measurements.

 Jason works on a best-effort basis: it will attempt to compute the best possible solution using a differential technique known as Post-processing Kinematic (PPK), which is the post-processing version of the Real Time Kinematics (RTK).
 These techniques combine GNSS measurements from nearby reference stations with those of the rover being positioned to cancel out most of the common errors (ionosphere, troposphere, ...).
 By nearby it is usually considered less than 30km apart.
 Depending on the input format you provide, centimetric accuracies can be achieved.